Did you know almost 49 million Americans enjoy biking yearly? Among them, over 39 million do so on paved terrain, and I’m one of them!

 - Raleigh Merit 2 Endurance Road Bike

-If you are on a tight budget, you can consider buying a road bicycle for under 500 dollars:
+If you are on a tight budget, you can consider buying one of the best road bikes under $500.

 Frame: Schwinn aluminum road frame with Carbon fiber road fork